-November was a bumper month for London restaurant and bar openings, and the SquareMeal team had its work cut out getting to all the new launches.
-We’ve picked four of our favourite new eating and drinking spots which are definitely worth your time.
+Wintry weather is more than enough reason for us to seek warmth in a restaurant (not that we needed an excuse), and the SquareMeal team certainly didn’t go hungry this month.
+We’ve picked four of our favourite new eating spots which are definitely worth trying out.
 Browse our shortened reviews below, then click through to read more on each and book a table.

 Our verdict: This new Japanese blends traditional minimalist looks with a friendly welcome and some contemporary flourishes on a menu that rarely puts a foot wrong.
 Agedashi tofu has lightly fried, barely-set bean curd in a delicate broth, while hamachi with jalapeño is prettily arranged and we were grateful for the sparing use of the fiery pepper.
 Not cheap, though.

 Our menu pick: Miso-marinated ‘fisherman’s roll’, wrapped in a fold of seared salmon and packing a wasabi punch.

 Our verdict: Owned by former Chiltern Firehouse chef Niall Davidson, Nuala sprinkles a little bit of stardust on to a grimy corner by Old Street roundabout.
 Starters and extras impressed the most: don’t skimp on the sourdough with seaweed butter, or dauphinois potatoes with lamb fat gravy.
 The downstairs bar, meanwhile, is a destination in its own right.

 Our menu pick: Roughly chopped steak tartare made sloppy with egg yolk and stout sauce.